Huawei commits to bridging the digital divide, connecting to the digital world

 Liang Hua, Chairman of Huawei, announced the decision at the company's 2022 Sustainability Forum, Connectivity+: Innovate for Impact.
 The forum explored how ICT innovation could unleash the business and social value of connectivity and drive sustainability in the digital economy era.

-The construction of optical broadband networks offers another important route to realising a universal service.
+The construction of optical broadband networks offers another important route to realizing a universal service.
 Huawei has proposed an innovative AirPON solution for areas with low population density, including remote areas.
-This solution continuously reduces the footprint of equipment rooms, optical fibre installation costs, and network power consumption, while ensuring the rapid deployment of local communication networks.
+This solution continuously reduces the footprint of equipment rooms, optical fiber installation costs, and network power consumption, while ensuring the rapid deployment of local communication networks.

-To improve this situation, the National Broadcasting and Telecommunications Commission (NBTC) of Thailand decided to use the funds raised through the Universal Service Obligation (USO) to bring fibre broadband to these villages.
-This will upgrade existing fibre infrastructure and help the mountains of Chiang Mai go digital.
+To improve this situation, the National Broadcasting and Telecommunications Commission (NBTC) of Thailand decided to use the funds raised through the Universal Service Obligation (USO) to bring fiber broadband to these villages.
+This will upgrade existing fiber infrastructure and help the mountains of Chiang Mai go digital.
 The ultimate purpose is to achieve Thailand's vision of becoming "The Country of One Digital".

 By the end of 2021, the USO NET project had provided Internet access to 19,652 villages, including 3,920 border villages, and 607,966 households now have access to high-speed broadband services.
 Through this project, we also provided targeted digital skills training to local people to further bridge the digital divide between urban and rural areas.